Indigenous Patient Navigator (IPN) Program

 Cancer care resources

-Eastern Health’s Provincial Cancer Care Program has developed a series of Aboriginal resources to support cancer care.
+Eastern Health’s Provincial Cancer Care Program has developed a series of Indigenous resources to support cancer care.
 Please follow the links below to access them:

 - Cancer care glossaries and teaching aids